-FLORIDA HIGHWAYMEN HISTORIC ARTISTS BLACK HISTORY
+FLORIDA HIGHWAYMEN HISTORIC ARTISTS

-The Florida Highwaymen Art Movement: The Florida Highwaymen are a group of well-known African-American landscape artists of the 1950s and 60s.
-The contributions of the young men and one woman led to one of the most significant art movements in Florida and America's history.
-Some of the most famous leaders and legends are Alfred Hair, Harold Newton, Roy McLendon, Livingston Roberts, James Gibson, Sam Newton, Mary Ann Carroll, Willie, Johnny Daniels, and Al Black are historians and scholars of their time.
+Some of the most famous leaders and legends are co-founders Alfred Hair and Harold Newton, Roy McLendon, Livingston Roberts, James Gibson, Sam Newton, Mary Ann Carroll, Willie, Johnny Daniels, and Al Black, historians and scholars of their time.
 The young men pioneered the early art movement amid systemic racism.
-The Jim Crow era of segregation journeyed difficult times for the legends in the deep south.
+The Jim Crow era of segregation journeyed difficult times for the legends in the Deep South.

 During the racial tones of the Jim Crow South, museums and galleries would not showcase the work of these black artists.
 Instead, Florida's highways of A1A and byways of US 1 were the old stomping grounds, where twenty-six painters of equal importance to the movement made ends meet.
-As tourists visited the sunshine state and the locals lived, vacationers encountered the future legends of the road along the side.
-The trunks of their cars revealed a majestic timeless Florida.
+As tourists visited the Sunshine State and the locals lived, vacationers encountered the future legends of the road along the side.
+The trunks of their cars revealed a majestic, timeless Florida.
 Oil paintings sold for $25 or 35 dollars are now among the most well-received nostalgic national treasures.

 The Florida Highwaymen earned their title in 1994 under one name for how the young entrepreneurs sold their paintings, door to door, along the highways and byways of Olde, Florida.
 The Highwaymen movement was initiated predominantly by friends and three sets of brothers, the Newtons, Buckners, and Daniels.

 Highwaymen Handpicked the 1990s: The 40-year veteran Highwaymen Johnny Lee Daniels had no heirs that painted.
 For over a decade, during the 1990s, the art educator became well-known for teaching his craft to four men and one woman, AJ Brown.
-Finally, the legendary Johnny Daniels bestowed his heritage and established five prominent members as Highwaymen artists.
+The legendary Johnny Daniels bestowed his heritage and established five prominent members as Highwaymen artists.
 Daniels advanced 2nd Generation Johnny Stovall, Kelvin Hair, and AJ Brown as his business partners in his Highwaymen Art Galleries in Fort Pierce, Florida.
-Jimmy Stovall learned by watching Daniels paint and pursued his art career as an Original Highwayman.
+Jimmy Stovall learned by watching Daniels paint and pursued his art career as an original Highwayman.
 Richard Edwards was the last member to receive the teachings of Johnny Daniels.

 Early Original Florida Hall of Fame Highwaymen James Gibson, a 50-year veteran, has a legacy.
 In 2005, Gibson was the first to teach AJ Brown the history of the Highwaymen and the painting techniques of the famous signature Red Royal Poinciana trees.
 Then, after two years and a demanding schedule, Gibson suggested she continue to paint with Johnny Daniels, and so she did.

+Over the years, legends have witnessed AJ Brown being endorsed as a "Highwaymen" member and historically became the only female friend among the "2nd Generation" group.
 What was once a familiar dynamic among the Original group, "friends" are an old 1950s tradition, and a female friend is a rare find among both generations."

 CELEBRATING BLACK HISTORY AND WOMEN'S HISTORY IN AMERICA